SICILIAN LANGUAGE LESSONS START FEBRUARY 28, 2022

 Learn Sicilian | CCI Buffalo

-Centro Culturale Italiano di Buffalo is pleased to announce our first Sicilian language lessons in September of 2021!
+Centro Culturale Italiano di Buffalo is pleased to announce we are offering Sicilian language lessons again in 2022!

 If you are interested in taking the Sicilian classes, please contact instructor, Angelo Coniglio and answer the questions listed below.